TopBunkNYC/Neighborhood/README.md

 # Neighborhood
-This is the "Neighborhood" module in our TopBunk web application.
+This is the "Neighborhood" module in our TopBunk web application that implements a scalable back-end on an existing project.

 ## Related Projects